jumpinjackie/forge-e33-mod/design/ARCHETYPES.md

 # Deck Archetypes

-## Nevron Tribal
+## Nevron Midrange

 A midrange deck akin to Eldrazi.

-Clea (real and painted forms) serve as the nevron "lords"
+## Nevron Pecking Order Toolbox

+A deck centered around the value engine of Nevron Pecking Order + Revive Tint and a toolbox suite of Nevron utility creatures to address specific matchups.

 ## Gestral Tribal